 Advising a foreign high-ranking government official on applicability of immunity from criminal jurisdiction.

-Representing individuals in staff dispute proceedings before the NATO Administrative Tribunal and the EU Civil Service Tribunal.
+Representing individuals in staff dispute proceedings before internal grievance bodies, the NATO Administrative Tribunal, the EU General Court (then EU Civil Service Tribunal) and the Appeals Board of the European Space Agency.